 Seven months ago I wrote a post about my learning experiences of my twenty-one year old self.
 Now that I turned twenty-two four months ago, I thought that a follow-up post was well overdue.
+This is all about why scars are special.

 I am currently as happy I was those months ago.
 I am proud of how far I have come.
 Each step has been a small one, but I have climbed many to get where I am today.
 To accomplish something not only gives you a sense of satisfaction but it gives you a great will of determination to carry on.
 The journey does not end here.
 I believe that it is only just beginning.

-I am still the person I said I was – where some people can read me like a book but I leave others with curiosity.
+Some people can read me like a book but I leave others with curiosity.
 I believe I’ll always give a mixture of the two.
 In fact, throughout my stress and worry in the job hunt process, some people have seen my determination with a smile on my face, where others have sensed the pain and frustration that’s been on the inside.

 To try so hard for something and feel like you’re taking two steps back gives you an obstacle to challenge yourself with.
 However, an obstacle does not have to be something permanent.
 You can get rid of them – if not fully, there’s often a way to overcome them.
 For me, it was to carry on and never give up.
 Giving up is the easy part.
 Life is not about going through a journey where everything is easy.